-The local offer was first introduced in the green paper (March 2011) as a local offer of all services available to support disabled children and children with SEN and their families.
-This easy to understand information will set out what is normally available in schools to help children with lower level SEN as well as the options available to support families who need additional help to care for their child.
+The local offer was first introduced in the green paper (March 2011) as a local offer of all services available to support disabled children and children with SEND and their families.
+This information will set out what is normally available in schools to help children with lower level SEND as well as the options available to support families who need additional help to care for their child.